-Wat Prayoon, or Wat Rua Lek, sits on the western side of the Chao Praya river bank.
-Built during King Rama III’s reign, the temple’s outstanding features include a large inverted bell shaped chedi (pagoda), turtle ‘mountain’ housing spirit houses and a pond where visitors can feed the turtles.
+Wat Prayoon, or Wat Rua Lek, sits on the western side of the Chao Praya river.
+Built during King Rama III’s reign, the temple’s outstanding features include a large inverted bell-shaped chedi (pagoda), turtle ‘mountain’ housing spirit houses and a pond where visitors can feed the turtles.

-Home to the Buddha’s relics, the bell-shaped chedi (Phra Boromthat Maha Chedi or Great Chedi) sits on an 80-metre base, surrounded by a porch and 18 satellite chedis.
-It is quite an impressive site, due to its size, height and architectural features.
-Next to the Great Chedi is a well-kept museum housing Buddha images, amulets and artifacts excavated from underneath the chedi during the 2006 restoration.
+Home to the Buddha’s relics, the bell-shaped chedi (Phra Boromthat Maha Chedi or Great Chedi) sits on an 80-metre base surrounded by a porch and 18 satellite chedis.
+It's quite an impressive sight due to its size, height and architectural features.
+Next to the Great Chedi is a well-kept museum housing Buddha images, amulets and artefacts excavated from underneath the chedi during the 2006 restoration.

 Turtle Mountain is another highlight at Wat Prayoon.
 Modelled after a mound of melted candle wax, this low-rise mount enshrines several spirit houses dedicated to the deceased.
-These miniature houses are quite elaborate, showcasing a mix of Eastern and Western architectural styles.
-The mount is surrounded by an artificial lake; it’s a pleasant area to take a rest and feed the turtles.
+These miniature houses are quite elaborate, showcasing a mix of eastern and western architectural styles.
+The mount is surrounded by an artificial lake and is a pleasant area to take a rest and feed the turtles.

 Wat Prayoon day trip